-Additionally, I had a chance to present my own research on a new method of teaching ballet to “recreational” dance students.
-For the purpose of my study, the term recreational was used to describe a group of my students, age 6-10, who took a single one-hour ballet class weekly and had no professional dance ambitions.
+In 2012, I had the opportunity to I had a chance to present my research on a new method of teaching ballet to “recreational” dance students at the National Dance Education Organization’s National Conference.
+For the purpose of my study, the term recreational was used to describe a group of my students, age 6-10, who took a single one-hour ballet class weekly and had no professional dance ambitions at the time.
 I realized that the traditional ballet syllabus was not working for this group: it was too slow and repetitive, too gendered and Eurocentric, and did not help students understand and access the basic underlying movement principles that would help them in variety of dance and other movement forms in addition to ballet.

 So, I searched for new ways to engage the class.
 I first turned to play: games, creative exercises, etc. This worked well to get students interested in class, but did not fully engage their minds and bodies, and their technique suffered – the emphasis on fun began to distract us at time from our class goals.
 I had to decide what exactly I wanted the students to gain from their dance experience.
 They needed good technique, yes, but there had to be something more.
 Considering the fact that these were recreational students, I decided that the outcomes should be revised to include twenty-first century skills like creativity, collaboration, and critical thinking.

-Though play often seems opposed to Higher Order Thinking (analysis, evaluation, synthesis), I suspected that they were in fact closely related.
-Play offered several ways for students to engage critically in unique ways.
-Friendly competitions encouraged work ethic; imaginary scenarios enabled creativity – which is required for Higher Order Thinking; play of all kinds served as an equalizer in mixed-level classes – allowing those who had more dance experience to deepen their relationship to the movement without overwhelming students with less experience; and through games students could learn to collaborate as well as discover and challenge their place in group dynamics.
+Though play often seems opposed to Higher Order Thinking (analysis, evaluation, synthesis), I hypothesized that they could be in fact closely related.
+Play offers several unique ways for students to engage critically.
+Friendly competitions encourage work ethic, imaginary scenarios enable creativity, play of all kinds served as an equalizer in mixed-level classes – allowing those who had more dance experience to deepen their relationship to the movement without overwhelming students with less experience, and through games students could learn to collaborate as well as discover and challenge their place in group dynamics.

 Here are some sample exercises I have been working with to teach sautes, temps levees, and jetes: